 Comparison shopping for mortgage products – you definitely get your money’s worth since broker fees are generally a few hundred pounds.
 When you consider the protection element you have for the largest purchase and debt you’ll take on, it’s a small price to pay.
 And that’s only if the broker is charging a fee as some are fee-free and earn their wage entirely based on commissions.

 You want a broker’s expertise to assess exactly what you need and assess your eligibility for each lender they’re considering to be a good match for you.
-Plus, with the knowledge they have of lenders criteria, it makes it the most sensible approach to make sure you’re applying to the most likely lender to extend you finance.
-Without the guidance of a qualified broker, you’d be flying blind into contractual agreements with long term implications.
+Plus, with the knowledge they have of lenders criteria, it makes it the most sensible approach to making sure you’re applying to the most likely lender to extend you finance.
+Without the guidance of a qualified broker, you’d be flying blind into contractual agreements with long-term implications.

 It’s not a question of whether to use a broker or not.
 Their job is solely to help you access the right product at the best cost.
 When you’re challenged with a rep for bad debt, the service is even more valuable.